-Lee, an amateur photographer and videographer, filmed the video about a month ago.
+Lee, an amateur photographer and videographer, filmed the video in September 2018.

 “The maple leaves turn depending on the tree – The yellow, orange and pink leaves are the ones I really like, and those are the ones that usually turn earlier,” Lee says.

 “I like the yellow ones more than the red ones, myself, because I find them more vibrant.
 Without the sun the red foliage just looks dark, they’re hard to capture.”

 To get a different perspective of the leaves, Lee put his phone on a tripod and put it through his car’s sunroof to film.

 While it was a little bit of a secret, Lee says he was happy to share the beauty of his favourite fall foliage location with people who may not know about it.